mampgmbh/MAMP-MAMP-PRO-Documentation_OLD/en/MAMP-PRO-Mac/Settings/Hosts/Apache/index.md

     *  **FollowSymLinks**
        Allows the use of symbolic links as reference to documents in other directories.
-This is an elegant feature if you would like to reference to objects, that are outside of the directory tree (e.g. protocol files of the web server), but know you want to avoid the hiding of objects through the URL tree.
+This is an elegant feature if you would like references to objects that are outside of the directory tree (e.g. protocol files of the web server), but know you want to avoid the hiding of objects through the URL tree.

     *  **SymLinksIfOwnerMatch**